-To be considered for funding under this absolute priority, all program applicants must meet the application requirements contained in the priority.
-All projects funded under this absolute priority also must meet the programmatic and administrative requirements specified in the priority.
+To be considered for funding under this absolute priority, all program applicants must meet the application requirements contained in this priority.
+All projects funded under this absolute priority also must meet the programmatic and administrative requirements specified in this priority.